-In FY2021, we continued to carry out close reviews of our supply chain and maintain sufficient stock levels while planning for a longer lead time to accommodate uncertainties in the supply of our raw materials.
-The Group also assessed its supply chain to review its integrity and reliability and has identified and undertaken measures to enhance the supply chain to mitigate relevant risks, considering uncertainties such as economic, geopolitical, as well as environmental risks, amongst others.
-The Group also continuously assesses new and existing suppliers to enhance the robustness as well as the resilience of its supply chain.
+In FY2022, we continued to carry out close reviews of our supply chain and maintain sufficient stock levels while planning for a longer lead time to accommodate uncertainties in the supply of raw materials.
+The Group also assessed our supply chain and has identified and undertook measures to enhance the supply chain to mitigate relevant risks, considering uncertainties such as economic, geopolitical, as well as environmental risks, amongst others.
+The Group also continuously assesses new and existing suppliers to enhance the robustness as well as the resilience of our supply chain.